Repaying your loans

 - you have left university and are in employment

-Loan repayments are calculated at 9% of the amount you’re earning over the threshold.
-The current threshold for repayments is £25,725/year.
+Loan repayments are calculated at 9% of the amount you’re earning over the threshold for the plan you are on.*

 Students from Northern Ireland, Scotland and Wales